FrancescoPeriti/LlamaDictionary/README.md

 python src/lsc_plot.py
 ```

-Our results are available in the `research-output` folder, while the downloaded and processed datasets will be available (after running our script) in the `datasets`, `wic`, and `dwug_en` folders.
-Note that the: `*answers` folders contain generated definitions for each line in the considered datasets, `*evaluation` folderds contain the scores for each metric considered in the DG task.
+Our results are available.
+In:
+- `Flan-T5s.zip` and `LlamaDitionary.zip`, you find generate definitions.
+The `*answers` folders inside contain generated definitions for each line in the considered datasets, `*evaluation` folderds contain the scores for each metric considered in the DG task.
+Due to space limitations, we are unable to load all our research outputs for all the fine-tuned models.
+However, if you are interested in accessing this output, feel free to contact the authors for access.
+- `wic-results.jsonl` and `wsi-lsc.jsonl` contain results for WiC, WSI, and LSC evaluation.

+The downloaded and processed datasets will be available (after running our script) in the `datasets`, `wic`, and `dwug_en` folders.